velopack/velopack/samples/readme.md

 ## Other Languages
 Note that only sample apps written in C# using the core reference library are available here.

-For other programming languages (Rust, C++, JS, etc) please visit the [Velopack Fusion](https://github.com/velopack/velopack.fusion) repository.
+For other programming languages (Rust, C++, JS, etc) please visit the [Velopack Documentation](https://docs.velopack.io/category/sample-apps).